-The function hk\get\vfs opens the root of the file system by using filo-open.
-This kernel function returns a pointer to the structure file-operations structure called f op that finally stores the readdir function hooked via hk\root\readdir.
+The function hk_get_vfs opens the root of the file system by using filp_open.
+This kernel function returns a pointer to the structure file, which contains a file_operations structure called f_op that finally stores the readdir function hooked via hk root readdir.